 Appearance and Character

 Ser Loras is exceptionally handsome with long, flowing brown hair and golden eyes.
-Tyrion thinks to himself that Ser Loras is beautiful, and already a legend, and that half the girls in the Seven Kingdoms want to bed him, and all the boys want to be him.
+Tyrion Lannister thinks Loras is beautiful and already a legend, and that half the girls in the Seven Kingdoms want to bed him and all the boys want to be him.

 Despite his youth and slender frame, Loras is a capable warrior, using swords, axes, and morningstars to deadly effect.
 He is beloved by the smallfolk, especially the women.
 While courteous he is still thirsty for glory and can be short-tempered and impetuous.
 Tyrion finds him a prickly lad.
 Sansa Stark also thinks Loras is beautiful, and that he is lithe and graceful with wonderful eyes.

-As a youth, he was fostered at Storm's End and served as a page and squire to Lord Renly Baratheon.
+As a youth, Loras was fostered at Storm's End and served as a page and squire to Lord Renly Baratheon.
 This was likely the start of their clandestine love affair.
 Although not widely known, their forbidden relationship is known to various others at court.

 A Game of Thrones

-Loras Tyrell attends the Tourney of the Hand wearing armor wrought with jeweled flowers and a cape of woven roses.
+Loras Tyrell participates in the Hand's tourney, wearing armor wrought with jeweled flowers and a cape of woven roses.
 Amongst his victories are Ser Robar Royce and three members of the Kingsguard.
 With each victory, he hands a white rose to a pretty girl in the crowd.
-He then hands a red rose to Sansa Stark, the Hand's daughter, who is overwhelmed by his gallantry and is thereafter infatuated with him.
+He then hands a red rose to Sansa Stark, who is overwhelmed by his gallantry and is thereafter infatuated with him.

 Although reputed to be very gallant, he rides a mare in heat against Ser Gregor Clegane, noted as an underhanded tactic by some.
 This inflames the huge knight's stallion, which bucks him, prompting Gregor to attack Loras.
 After Sandor Clegane comes to his rescue, Loras forfeits the final round to him.

-Renly and Loras secretly plot to have Renly's eldest brother, King Robert Baratheon, spurn Queen Cersei in favor of Loras' sister Margaery.
-Renly approached Lord Stark with a painting of the girl in hopes that she resembled Eddard's late sister Lyanna, but this was not the case.
+Renly and Loras secretly plot to have Renly's eldest brother, King Robert Baratheon, spurn Queen Cersei Lannister in favor of Loras's sister Margaery.
+Renly approaches Lord Stark with a painting of the girl in hopes that she resembles Eddard's late sister Lyanna, but this is not the case.